As You Like It: External evidence

-As You Like It was entered into the Register of the Stationers' Company on 4 August 1600 as a work which was "to be stayed", i.e., not published till the Stationers' Company were satisfied that the publisher in whose name the work was entered was the undisputed owner of the copyright.
+As You Like It was entered into the Register of the Stationers' Company on 4 August 1600 as a work which was "to be stayed", meaning its publication was prevented for unknown reasons.
 Thomas Morley's First Book of Ayres, published in London in 1600 contains a musical setting for the song "It was a lover and his lass" from As You Like It.
 This evidence implies that the play was in existence in some shape or other before 1600.

 It seems likely this play was written after 1598, since Francis Meres did not mention it in his Palladis Tamia.
 Although twelve plays are listed in Palladis Tamia, it was an incomplete inventory of Shakespeare's plays to that date (1598).
 The new Globe Theatre opened some time in the summer of 1599, and tradition has it that the new playhouse's motto was Totus mundus agit histrionem—"all the Globe's a stage"—an echo of Jaques' famous line "All the world's a stage" (II.7).
 This evidence posits September 1598 to September 1599 as the time frame within which the play was likely written.